 After the war, Turing worked at the National Physical Laboratory, where he designed one of the first stored-program computers.
 He also worked at the Victoria University of Manchester where he helped to develop the stored-program Manchester Computers.
 In 1952 he was prosecuted for homosexual acts under the Labouchere Amendment to the Criminal Law Amendment Act 1885, which made ‘gross indecency’ a criminal offence1.
 This was the same law under which Oscar Wilde was convicted5.
 As an alternative to prison, Turing was sentenced to chemical castration by oestrogen injections5.

-Turing died in 1954, 16 days short of his 42ndbirthday.
-The inquest into his death concluded that it was suicide and that half-eaten apple by his body had been the method for the administration of the fatal dose.
+Turing died in 1954, 16 days short of his 42nd birthday.
+The inquest into his death concluded that it was suicide and that a half-eaten apple by his body had been the method for the administration of the fatal dose of cyanide.
 Unfortunately, the apple was never tested for cyanide.
 Although other theories have been put forward that suggest his death was an accident, these have little evidence to support them1.

 The irony is that Turing felt forced to commit suicide by the legalised bigotry of the country he helped save from defeat, and its many thousands of compatriots whose lives he helped save.
 There are people out there, and in politics, who want to recriminalise homosexuality, and who want to make it legal to discriminate against homosexuals again.
 They want that injustice, that hatred, that murderous bigotry, to begin again.
 We cannot ever let them.